Skip to main content

 Learn where you're spending your money

-See at a glance where and how you're using your debit card as well as what expense categories are available.
+See at a glance where and how you're using your debit card, as well as what expense categories are available

 Updated this week

 As you spend money, you can sort your expenses into different groups to see where your money is going.
-It's a good idea to do this at least once a week so that you have the most up-to-date information.
+It's a good idea to do this at least once a week so you have the most up-to-date information.

-Review your expense categories
+Review expense categories

-Edit expense categories from the app
+Edit expense categories from the mobile app

 As you use your HoneyBook debit card or transfer money out of your HoneyBook Balance checking account, you can edit or assign expense categories from the app.

-See your most expensed categories
+See most expensed categories

-See your expense categories from the app
+See expense categories from the mobile app

 If you’re ever curious about where you’re spending your money and are on the go, you can review your most expensed categories from the app.